ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/jq-exercises.md

 En clase cruzaremos los pull requests y haremos los nuevos problemas.

+## Youtube Tutorials

+Here is an introductory call to jq: *Processing JSON in the command-line made easy - jq tutorial (first steps)* by Szymon Stepniak

 <youtube id="FSn_38gDvzM"></youtube>

-Talk at !!Con 2017: *Serious Programming with jq?!
+A more advanced talk on jq is the one at !!Con 2017: *Serious Programming with jq?!
 A Practical and Purely Functional Programming Language*! by Charles Chamberlain:

 <youtube id="https://youtu.be/PS_9pyIASvQ"></youtube>